Taokt/Quest2ROS2/README.md

 ### VR Hardware
 - Meta Quest 2 / Quest 3 headset with hand controllers
 ### Prerequisites
-- The robot must have a ROS 2 controller that supports **Cartesian end-effector control objectives**
+- The robot must have a ROS 2 controller that supports **Cartesian end-effector control**.

 ## Setup and Configuration